-Robustly constructed, with the usual set-over facility for turning shallow tapers, all tailstocks used a No. 3 Morse taper (the competing Boxford was always limited to a No. 2) with around 3" of travel and, unusually for a lathe of this size, a spindle bored through 13/16" that passed clear through the casting and handwheel.
+Robustly constructed, with the usual set-over facility for turning shallow tapers, all tailstocks used a robust No. 3 Morse taper (the competing Boxford was always limited to a No. 2) with around 3" of travel and, unusually for a lathe of this size, a spindle bored through 13/16" that passed clear through the casting and handwheel.
 The heavy-duty tailstock is undoubtably one of the most useful feature of these lathes.